collapsed-stacks/startups/questions/12731/what-s-the-difference-between-seed-funding-and-series-a.md

 - posted by: [Veloz Techform](https://stackexchange.com/users/9435636/veloz-techform) on 2017-05-29
 - score: 2

-<p>By definition seed money or seed capital is the money an investor would put in your young business in exchange for equity stakes in your company.
-In most cases you would raise the seed money from your family, friends or people you know personally and this money would go towards covering the initial expense of your company. </p>
+By definition seed money or seed capital is the money an investor would put in your young business in exchange for equity stakes in your company.
+In most cases you would raise the seed money from your family, friends or people you know personally and this money would go towards covering the initial expense of your company.

-<p>On the other hand, the Series A round, usually goes into expanding your business, running a comprehensive marketing campaigning and also being aggressive with the pricing.
+On the other hand, the Series A round, usually goes into expanding your business, running a comprehensive marketing campaigning and also being aggressive with the pricing.
 Here you need to keep in mind two important things – Pre-Money Valuation which is what your company is valued at which is 3 million (as per the Seed Funding example) and the Post Money Valuation which is Pre-Money Valuation plus what you raise from the investors.
-Let’s assume you are able to get a funding 1 million through Series A Funding your valuation would now stand at 4 million.</p>
+Let’s assume you are able to get a funding 1 million through Series A Funding your valuation would now stand at 4 million.

 ## Answer 12817